 Now we need to add those antlers to our Pluto image.
 To do this we will use the Slice function to separate the antlers from the reindeer.
 One important thing to remember when using Slice is that you can only have two things selected for it to work, so we need to tell Cricut Design Space where we want to cut the reindeer.

 To start, we will insert a square by clicking on the Shape button on the left hand side of the screen.
 I have it indicated with a purple arrow in the image below.
 Then click on the Square to insert that.
-Once the square is inserted you can enlarge it and rotate it so that it cover all of the reindeer except for the antlers.
+Once the square is inserted you can enlarge it and rotate it so that it covers all of the reindeer except for the antlers.
 I show you how I did this in the image below.
 The rotate button is circled in blue so you can find that easily.

 Once you have the square in place, select just the reindeer and the square at the same time and click the Slice button in the lower right corner of Design Space.
 I have this indicated with a blue arrow in the image below.
 After you have sliced this image, you can delete the square and the body of the reindeer since we will not need those anymore.